gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 ### Checks

-When there's a challenge to overcome, you roll to see how it plays out.
-You only need to roll if what you want to do is risky.
+When doing something challenging, you make a check to see how it plays out.
+You only need to roll if what you are doing is risky.
+The GM first telegraphs the risk of your action.
+You then pick a skill or item, and roll the die that matches its rating.

-The GM announces that your action may be risky and dangerous; you then choose a skill and roll the corresponding die.
-If a teammate helps you, they also roll, and you both take the same risks.
-The GM takes the highest roll and interprets the result.
+If an ally helps you, they also make a check, but share the same risks as you.
+Take the highest die and interpret the result.

 |Check|Result|
 |---|---|